Who smoked real cigarettes in Peaky Blinders?

 Aunt Polly Gray: Played Helen McCrory, Aunt Polly is another character who frequently indulges in smoking.
 As the matriarch of the Shelby family, she exudes power and authority, and her smoking habit adds to her overall mystique.

-Arthur Shelby: Thomas Shelby’s older brother, Arthur, portrayed Paul Anderson, is often seen lighting up a cigarette.
+Arthur Shelby: Thomas Shelby’s older brother, Arthur, portrayed Paul Anderson, is often seen smoking as well.
 Arthur’s smoking habit reflects his rebellious and impulsive nature, adding to his unpredictable persona.

-John Shelby: Joe Cole’s character, John Shelby, is also a regular smoker in the series.
-His smoking habit is often associated with his hot-headedness and his willingness to take risks.
+John Shelby: While not as prominent a smoker as his brothers, John Shelby, played Joe Cole, occasionally lights up a cigarette.
+His smoking habit is often seen during moments of stress or contemplation, highlighting his complex character.

-Michael Gray: Although not a member of the Shelby family blood, Michael Gray, played Finn Cole, becomes an integral part of the gang.
-He is occasionally seen smoking, symbolizing his assimilation into the Peaky Blinders’ world.
+Michael Gray: As the cousin of the Shelby family, Michael Gray, portrayed Finn Cole, is introduced in later seasons.
+Although not a heavy smoker, Michael is occasionally seen with a cigarette, symbolizing his integration into the Shelby world.

 FAQ: